Requirements for the Master of Education Degree

 Requirements for Admission to Graduate Studies for the Degree of Master of Education

 Eighteen credits of Education and related areas or appropriate professional certification.
-The Education courses prerequisites may not apply to the Higher Education and Student Affairs Administration, Educational Leadership, or Interdisciplinary Major Program in the Department of Leadership and Developmental Sciences, i.e., persons seeking positions which do not require public school certification.
+The Education courses prerequisites may not apply to the Higher Education and Student Affairs Administration, Educational Leadership, or Interdisciplinary Major Program in the Department of Integrated Professional Studies.
+This is particularly true of persons seeking positions which do not require public school certification.

 Minimum Degree Requirements

-Eighteen graduate credits in courses in Education, including a minimum of six in the foundations of education,* twelve additional credits in approved graduate courses or six additional credits and thesis research; a year of successful experience in teaching or in a related educational activity.
+Eighteen credits in courses in Education numbered above 200, including a minimum of six graduate credits in the foundations of education,* twelve additional credits in approved courses or six additional credits and thesis research; a year of successful experience in teaching or in a related educational activity.